What should I do right away if I’ve been sexually assaulted?

 Seeking Medical Attention

-- You may first go to the College’s Student Health Services; staff there can provide support and arrange for transportation and an escort to Lawrence and Memorial Hospital (L&M) emergency room (365 Montauk Ave., New London).
+- You may first go to the College’s Student Health Services; the staff there can provide support and arrange for transportation and an escort to Lawrence and Memorial Hospital (L&M) emergency room (365 Montauk Ave., New London).

 - If possible, do not wash yourself or your clothing before an examination.